lightdash/lightdash/.github/CONTRIBUTING.md

 git submodule update --init --recursive

 #8 create `.env.local` and override any variables you need to change from `.env`
-touch .env.local
+touch .env.development.local
-open .env.local -t
+open .env.development.local -t

-# here is a sample content of the `.env.local` file
+# here is a sample content of the `.env.development.local` file
 PGHOST=localhost
 PGPORT=5432
 PGUSER=pg_user *OR* machine username if no prior postgres set up